 While the mounting instructions vary slightly for wall-mount and undercabinet hoods, either type requires sufficient support to hold the hood in place.
 Wall-mount versions should be attached to wall studs using the hardware included with the hood.
 For added support, wall anchors may be used as well.

 Undercabinet range hoods often attach to the bottom of a cabinet.
 Either type of hood may come with mounting brackets that must be installed to the back or top of the hood before permanent hood installation; check the product manual for specifics.
 Also, read through the manual to ensure you assemble all the hood pieces that require assembly before installation.

-Mount the range hood or its bracket to the wall studs or cabinet according to the manufacturer's instructions.
-As you secure the hood in place, make sure the hood's wiring is accessible and in proper position to either plug it in or connect it to your home's wiring.
+Mount the bracket (as applicable) to the wall studs or cabinet according to the manufacturer's instructions.
+Use heavy-duty wall anchors if a fastening point falls between studs.
+As you secure the hood in place, make sure the hood's wiring is accessible and in the proper position to either plug it in or connect it to your home's wiring.
 The manual and position of the wires will indicate the best way to do this.
-Complete the ducting connection to the range hood unit.
+Some hoods will attach directly to the wall or cabinet without a bracket.

 - Family Handyman: New Kitchen Venting: How to Install a Kitchen Fan Vent

-- This Old House: All About Vent Hoods
+- This Old House: All About Kitchen Vent Hoods

 - Frank's Appliance: The Basics of Installing a Range Hood

 - City of Poway: Residential Kitchen Remodel